EverOddish/Westwood/README.md

     python3 convert_to_django.py

 This will read every XSD file and generate Python classes that describe each model.
-Then, a database can be generated using the models, and populated from the XML data by running a Django data migration.
+Then, a database can be generated using the models, and populated from the XML data by running a Django management command.

 Add the Westwood Django app to a Django project by copying the django-westwood/westwood directory to the project, and editing the project's settings.py file: